Reporting an Incident

 - Call the local police department (county 410-887-2214, city 410-396-2525).

 - Go directly to the closest police station.
-The closest precinct to Goucher is 700 E Joppa Rd, Baltimore (Towson area).
+The nearest precinct to Goucher is 700 E Joppa Rd, Baltimore (Towson area).

 NOTE: The criminal reporting process is not confidential since all reports are a matter of public record.
-Therefore, the college may receive information about the assault and have an obligation to take certain actions in response.
-In addition, a report to campus safety does trigger a report to the Title IX Office; however this does not automatically trigger a formal Title IX Investigation.
+Therefore, the college may receive information about the assault and have an obligation to take specific actions in response.
+Also, a report to the Office of Campus Safety does trigger a report to the Office of Title IX; however, this does not automatically trigger a formal Title IX complaint.